AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 The next step is passing the data table to the {api:anychart.data.Table#addData}addData{api} method.

 Finally, call {api:anychart.data.Table#mapAs}mapAs(){api} to map the table – link the numbers of columns to the names of data fields required by the type of series you are going to create.
-Then pass the mapping, which is defined an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.
+Then pass the mapping, which is defined as an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}, to the series constructor.

 ```
 // create a data table